Effective Time Management Skills Everyone Needs to Have

 You’ll probably even text them back, and, before you know it, you’ll have a conversation going.
 By shifting focus to your phone, you’re directing your attention away from your partner, and you’re no longer working toward the outcome that you truly value, which is a healthier, more passionate relationship with the person you love.
+What if instead of checking your phone, you stayed committed to your targeted outcome, and gave your partner the attention they deserve?
 By staying focused on your end goal, and letting the phone conversation wait for an hour or more, you’ll be more successful at attaining the outcome that speaks the most to your core values.

 Clarity is achieved by being specific about what you want and by building your outcome around a meaningful metric.
 If you tell yourself that you want to lose weight and lose one pound over the next year, have you technically succeeded at what you set out to do?
 Sure, but is it really what you wanted?
 Probably not.
 You were most likely looking to lose 20 or 30 pounds.
 Set a clear goal for yourself when possible.
 By being specific with your outcomes, and having clarity on what they are and why you want them, you can have the laser-guided focus you need to achieve them.
 Not only that, but you’ll feel a greater sense of fulfillment when you do hit your objectives.

 How do you know if you’re truly working toward your core values?
 What personal rules have you set for yourself?
 Conduct a core values audit: track your activities for two weeks, taking note of which core values your actions connect with, and audit yourself with a keen eye as you evaluate how to move closer to your goals.